tramitit/guides/en/portugal/change_of_address_on_driving_license.md

 ---
-title: "Change of Address on Driving License"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Portugal"]
+categories:
-meta_title: ""
+- Portugal
+date: '2024-06-07'
-description: "A step-by-step guide on how to change the address on your driving license."
+description: Learn how to change your address on your driving license, including required forms and documents.
+Failure to update may lead to fines or penalties.
 draft: false
+meta_title: 'Updating Driving License Address: Procedure & Documents'
+title: 'Updating Driving License Address: Procedure & Documents'
-translationKey: "portugal-change_of_address_on_driving_license"
+translationKey: portugal-change_of_address_on_driving_license
 ---

 ## Description
 ### What is it?